Create an Airwallex account today

 Frequently asked questions (FAQs)

-Not directly.
-Shopify Payments — the built-in gateway — does not natively support PayNow.
-To accept PayNow on your Shopify store, you'll need to add a third-party gateway like Airwallex, HitPay, or Stripe, which Shopify will then charge a third-party transaction fee on top of (0.2%–2% depending on your plan).
+No. Shopify Payments does not natively support PayNow in Singapore.² To accept PayNow on your Shopify store, you'll need to add a third-party gateway that does — Stripe, HitPay, and Airwallex all support it.
+Shopify will charge its third-party transaction fee on those orders, between 0.2% and 2% depending on your plan.¹

 Does Shopify charge transaction fees in Singapore?

 Yes.
-Shopify charges a transaction fee on every order processed through a non-Shopify Payments gateway: 2% on Basic, 1% on Grow, 0.6% on Advanced, and 0.2% on Plus.¹ This is in addition to your gateway's own processing fee.
-Shopify Payments is the only gateway that waives this fee.
+Shopify charges an additional transaction fee on every order processed through a non-Shopify Payments gateway: 2% on Basic, 1% on Grow, 0.6% on Advanced, and 0.2% on Plus.¹ This is on top of your gateway's own processing fee.
+Only Shopify Payments waives this fee.

 Can I use two payment gateways on Shopify at the same time?

 Yes.
-A common Singapore setup is to run Shopify Payments for cards and add a second gateway like Airwallex or HitPay for PayNow and GrabPay.
-This avoids paying Shopify's third-party transaction fee on your card volume while still offering the local methods Singapore shoppers expect.
+A common Singapore setup is to run Shopify Payments for cards and add a second gateway like Airwallex for PayNow, GrabPay, and any international sales you want to settle in non-SGD.
+This lets you avoid Shopify's third-party fee on your card volume while still offering local methods and protecting margin on cross-border orders.

 Sources: